mxayon/blog/about.md

 I found that growing through the discipline of engineering, was an invaluable way to utilize & structure my curiosity.
 I day dream with restructuring new solutions in the graphical user interface of my imagination.
 I'd like to one day make the ultimate work-engine dashboard.
 Motivated by blue skies thinking and learning from others.
 </p>
 <p>
-This is a journal of notes - Travel Logging, making a repository of inter-wingular connections and sharing learnings to others and future self.
+This is a journal of notes - Travel Logging, making a repository of
+<a href="https://en.wikipedia.org/wiki/Intertwingularity"> interwingular </a> connections and sharing learnings to others and future self.
 </p>
 <div class="side-by-side">
     <div class="toleft">
 		<p>
-			<li>Right Hand: Mechanical Pencil and Paper (Universal Skill Level)</li>
+			<li>Right Hand: Mechanical Pencil and Paper (Just enough to ideate)</li>
-			<li>Left Hand: AdobeCreativeSuite, FinalCutPro, Motion5</li>
+			<li>Left Hand: CreativeSuite, FinalCutPro</li>
 		Toolkit:
 			<li>HTML | CSS | JavaScript</li>
 			<li>GitHub | Jekyll</li>